ladyson1806/AEBINUM/Git/Git_tutorial.md

 ![](04_add_commit_push.png)

 > __Notes__:
 > -	Always think to commit if you are modifying a file!
-(That’s make a historic of your changes aka. versioning)
+(That will make a historic of your changes aka. versioning)
 > - Never forget this order: <center>__add / commit / push__</center>
 -	`git status` will give you an overview of what you need to commit
-  - If you are working with someone, it is important to always have the last recent version of your Git repo
+  - If you are working with someone, it is important to always have the latest version of your Git repo
--	 `git pull` will help you to have the last version of the Git repo from Github (not show in my example)
+-	 `git pull` will help you to have the last version of the Git repo from Github (not shown in my example)
-  - If you have something new in your Git repo (either because you add something through the web interface or someone else add something in the Git repo)
+  - If you have something new in your Git repo (either because you added something through the web interface or someone else added something in the Git repo)
-  - If nothing changed, it will tell you that your repo is up to date
+  - If nothing has changed, it will tell you that your repo is up to date

 ![](05_status.png)
 ## 5. Create and work in a branch